-Every Song You Need On Your 2018 Halloween Playlist
+Every Song You Need On Your 2019 Halloween Playlist

 Advertisement

-The Haunting Classics (featuring Michael Jackson, Stevie Wonder, and more)
+The Haunting Classics (featuring Blue Oyster Cult, Stevie Wonder, and more)

-The Sinister Newbies (featuring Rihanna, Kanye West, and more)
+The Sinister Newbies (featuring Kim Petras, Billie Eilisht, and more)

 One For All The Witches, Werewolves & Monsters (Fleetwood Mac, Duran Duran, and more)